codequokka/shell-history-analyzer/README.md

 3. Go into [kibana](http://127.0.0.1:5601) and emjoy it!
 - If you access kibana too soon, you will encounter some errors on kibana.
-- In that case, wait a few minutes until your shell histories are sent to kibana.
+- In that case, please wait a few minutes until your shell histories are sent to kibana.

 ## How to stop